Section 1721.21 | Establishment of endowment care trust.

 (a) That the cemetery has deposited, at the time specified in division (D) of this section, the amounts required by that division in the cemetery's endowment care trust;

-(b) That only dividend and interest income have been paid from the endowment care trust, and the cemetery used the amounts withdrawn only for the purposes specified in division (I) of this section;
+(b) That the cemetery used the amounts withdrawn only for the purposes specified in division (I) of this section;

-(c) That all principal and capital gains have remained in the endowment care trust;
+(c) Subject to division (K)(5) of this section, that all principal and capital gains, less any payment of taxes associated with such gains, have remained in the endowment care trust;

 (d) That the endowment care trust has not been used to collateralize or guarantee loans and has not otherwise been subjected to any consensual lien;